MicrosoftDocs/sdk-api/sdk-api-src/content/audevcod/index.md

 ## -description

-This header is used by dshow.
+This header is used by DirectShow.
 For more information, see:

 - [DirectShow](../_dshow/index.md)